Guinea-Bissau Wedding Traditions Complete Guide for Modern Couples

 Regional variations keep things interesting:

-• Fula communities might drive up with actual cattle, valued at $200-$500 each (imagine explaining that to your wedding planner)
+- Fula communities might arrive with actual cattle (imagine explaining that to your wedding planner)

-The 30-Day Disappearing Act: Inside the Sara Isolation Ritual
+The Disappearing Act: Inside the Sara Isolation Ritual

-Sara isn’t just a quirky tradition-it’s a transformative experience practiced by 70% of rural families and 40% of urban ones.
-During this 7-30 day period, brides-to-be enter social isolation where elder women become their professors in the university of marriage.
+Sara isn’t just a quirky tradition, it’s a transformative experience practiced by many families across the country.
+During this period, brides-to-be enter social isolation where elder women become their professors in the university of marriage.
 But this isn’t your grandmother’s gentle advice over tea; it’s boot camp for married life.

 The Sara Curriculum includes: